llfbandit/record/record/README.md

 Audio recorder from microphone to a given file path.

-No external dependencies, MediaRecorder is used for Android an AVAudioRecorder for iOS.
+No external dependencies:

+- On Android, MediaRecorder is used.
+- On iOS, AVAudioRecorder is used.
+- On macOS, AVCaptureSession is used.
+- On web, well... your browser!

+External dependencies:
-On Windows and linux, encoding is provided by [fmedia](https://stsaz.github.io/fmedia/).
+- On Windows and linux, encoding is provided by [fmedia](https://stsaz.github.io/fmedia/).

-On macOS, AVCaptureSession (included in SDK).

-On web, well... your browser!
+- On linux, fmedia must be installed separately.

 ## Options
 - bit rate (where applicable)